3 Analytic Geometry

 Geometry in the style of Euclid and Hilbert is synthetic: axiomatic, without co-ordinates or explicit

-is typically analytic: reliant on co-ordinates & algebra, vectors.
-The critical invention was the axis,
+is typically analytic: reliant on algebra and co-ordinates (including vectors).
+The critical development

 ´

-e Descartes and Pierre de Fermat in the early 1600s: a fixed reference ruler against
+e Descartes and Pierre de Fermat: the axis as a fixed reference

 3.1 The Cartesian Co-ordinate System